Ed1ks/whisper-faster-webdav-service/README.md

 This is an service meant to work in an docker container, but will also work on any linux distribution.

+Feel free to change the code to your needs.

 ## Flow
 1. Connect to WebDAV Application and get file list
 2. Download all audio files which are without .srt, and download all .srt which are without .lrc